ECHibiki/Tsukuyomi-UseCase-List/Assembled Use Cases.md

 - Collect banners from the banenrs program via URL fetch
   - Updates on the properties files
   - Updates on the master banners list
+- Permission levels of files themselves should be safe
+- Dice rolling is dropped

 ## User Tools
 - Pages for kissu UI need to be pregenerated with API information for initialization
   - HTML template with thread/page info